-We now have a handful of must-buy first-party titles in the form of The Legend of Zelda: Breath of the Wild, Mario Kart 8 Deluxe, Splatoon 2, ARMS and Mario + Rabbids Kingdom Battle are all available now.
-On the horizon we also have the likes of Super Mario Odyssey and more.
+There are loads of great games already on the console, many of which exclusive to the machine.
+The Legend of Zelda: Breath of the Wild, Mario Kart 8 Deluxe, Splatoon 2, ARMS and Mario + Rabbids Kingdom Battle are all available now.
+On the horizon, we also have the likes of Super Mario Odyssey, too.

 We also have plenty of third-party titles in the form of Elder Scrolls V: Skyrim, NBA 2K18 and WWE 2K18, to0.
 It seems that, following the rapid success of the Switch, many developers are eager to jump on-board for their very own slice of the pie.

 Super Mario Odyssey